brian-mcclune-nnl/paper-scope-6/README.md

-# The DocHunt SPA
+# The Paper Scope 6 SPA

-The name is self-describing: this is the single-page application that serves as the front end of DocHunt.
+The name is self-describing: this is the single-page application that serves as the front end of Paper Scope 6.
 It is built using the Vue 3 framework.